Omnija/Dragonball-Heroes-3ds-Translations/README.md

 ![Intro](/docs/intro.png)

 ### Description:
-We are not Japanese or translators, but we decided to pick this up as a side project due to a huge amount of requests.
+We are not Japanese or translators, but we decided to pick this up as a side project.
-Since our snack world translation has been working out so well, we decided to pick up an already started translated project.

-This is our second translation attempt and we will do the best we can.
+We aim to hopefully get around to finishing the already almost completed translated version.

 If you have any questions feel free to contact me.

 ## Version: 1.3.0